 Even in the ancient and medieval ages the Indian spices played a significant role in strengthening its economic condition.
 The history of Indian spices narrates a long story of trading with the ancient civilisations of Rome, China, etc. With changing times, however, the spice trade grew in leaps and bounds and the Spices Board of India was set up to administer the spice trading.
 States like Kerala, Punjab, Gujarat, Manipur, Mizoram, Uttar Pradesh and several others are the hubs for growing spices.
-Besides exporting, these spices are also being used within the country for flavoring foods and in medicines, pharmaceutical, perfumery, cosmetics and several other industries.
+Besides exporting, these spices are also being used within the country for flavouring foods and in medicines, pharmaceutical, perfumery, cosmetics and several other industries.

 Besides serving as culinary ingredients, Indian spices have medicinal properties too and are, hence, good for health.
-In addition to this spices are well known as appetizers and digestives and are considered essential in the culinary art all over the world.
+In addition to this, spices are well known as appetizers and digestives and are considered essential in the culinary art all over the world.
 Some of them have anti-oxidant properties while others have preservative properties and are used in some foods like pickles and chutneys, etc. Some spices also possess strong anti-microbial and antibiotic activities.

-For instance, both the seeds and the leaves of the coriander plants are used as spices.
-Hence Indian spices are used in the forms of dried seeds, leaves, flowers, barks, roots, fruits and certain spices are grinded and used in the powder forms.
+Different parts of the spice plants are used to add flavour to the dishes.
+Indian spices are used in the forms of dried seeds, leaves, flowers, barks, roots, fruits and certain spices are grinded and used in the powder forms.
 At times a handful of spices are grind together and a paste is made to spice up Indian cuisines.

-As far as seeds are concerned these used in their original forms to enhance the flavors of certain food items.
-Some common seeds which are used as spices are Ajowan, Anardana, Aniseed, Caraway, Celery, Celeriac, Coriander, Cumin, Indian Dill, Fennel, Fenugreek, Mustard,Poppy Seed, etc.
+• Seed Types Spices: Seeds are used in their original forms to enhance the flavours of certain food items.
+Some common seeds which are used as spices are Ajwain, Anardana, Aniseed, Caraway, Celery, Celeriac, Coriander, Cumin, Indian Dill, Fennel, Fenugreek, Mustard,Poppy Seeds, etc.

-Other types of spices can be derived from the flowers and fruits of a certain plants.
+• Flower/Fruit Types Spices: Other types of spices can be derived from the flowers and fruits of a certain plants.
 Some common flowers which are used as spices are Rose, Caper, Rhododendron, Juniper, Kokam, Mace and Nutmeg, Vanilla, etc.

-Besides these the Indian spices are also used in Ayurvedic medicines; as preservatives and perfumes.
+Besides these, the Indian spices are also used in Ayurvedic medicines; as preservatives and perfumes.
 It does not matter in what forms these are used as the Indian spices are sure to cast a magical spell on whoever uses them.